commenthol/ua-parser-caps/README.md

 Use `js/bin/caps2js.js -c` or `make caps` to generate a new version if the YAML files have changed.

-npm packages always contain the latest
+npm packages always contain the latest capability files.

 ## Usage